 This performing arts center is named after Ohio senator Stanley Aronoff.
 Designed by well-known architect Cesar Pelli, the Aronoff Center for the Arts is located in the heart of downtown Cincinnati, making it a premier performing arts venue around town.
 Events hosted here range from dance and theater productions to musicals and visual art exhibitions.
 Education programs, prominent events, and even tours are also offered here.
 Whether you prefer comedy or drama, audio or visual, you'll love the Aronoff Center for the Arts.

 Established in 1875, the Cincinnati Zoo and Botanical Garden is the second oldest of its kind in America.
-Over 500 species of wildlife call this 65-acre (26-hectare) landscape home.
+Over 500 species of wildlife call this 65 acres (26 hectares) landscape their home.
 The zoo offers visitors a plethora of fascinating exhibits and educational programs.
 Explore the Reptile House for its snakes, turtles, and alligators; Monkey Island for its playful primates; and Wings of the World for its penguins, flamingoes, and array of feathered friends.
 Families can also enjoy amusement rides and a 4D theater experience.
-When you've gotten your fill of exotic fauna, walk through the site's botanical gardens for exceptional flora and immediate tranquility.
+Here you will get to also see some exotic flora and fauna.

 Situated in the Over-the-Rhine neighborhood, Brewery District is a site soaked in history.
 Once the social and economic heart of the city, the area earned its name due the number of breweries it houses.
 Considered to be the center of the city's beer history, the are now boasts one of the largest collection of original, pre-prohibition breweries and other historical buildings.
 Now one of the major tourist attractions in this part of the city, hordes of beer-lovers flock to Brewery District for its brew-fests, brew-trail and several beer-related events.